oinconquistado/customHooks/readme.md

 ![Axios](https://badgen.net/badge/axios/v0.24.0/purple)

-    Make requests to the REST API by passing an object to this hook, it returns you the response, handles errors and manages the loading state.
+    Make requests to the REST API by passing an object to this hook.
+    It returns you the response, handles errors and manages the loading state.
     Full documentation and tests coming soon.